MI-SegNet: Mutual Information-Based US Segmentation for Unseen Domain Generalization: Introduction

 Deep neural networks (DNNs) have achieved phenomenal success in image analysis and comparable human performance in many semantic segmentation tasks.
 However, based on the assumption of DNNs, the training and testing data of the network should come from the same probability distribution~\cite{valiant1984theory}.
 The generalization ability of DNNs on unseen domains is limited.
 The lack of generalizability hinders the further implementation of DNNs in real-world scenarios.

 Ultrasound (US), as one of the most popular means of medical imaging, is widely used in daily medical practice to diagnose internal organs, such as vascular structures.
 Compared to other imaging methods, e.g., computed tomography (CT) and magnetic resonance imaging (MRI), US shows its advantages in terms of being radiation-free and portable.
+To accurately and robustly extract the vascular lumen for diagnosis, the Doppler signal~\cite{jiang2023dopus} and artery pulsation signal~\cite{huang2023motion} were employed to facilitate vessel segmentation.
 However, the US image quality is operator-dependent and sensitive to inter-machine and inter-patient variations.
-Therefore, the performance of the US segmentation network is often decayed due to the domain shift caused by the inconsistency between the training and test data.
+Therefore, the performance of the US segmentation is often decayed due to the domain shift caused by the inconsistency between the training and test data~\cite{huang2022online}.